 What can I do to protect myself and others?

 Stay home if you’re feeling sick, and wear a mask if you go out.
 And If everyone wears them, some studies show they could help slow the spread of the virus.
 Wash your hands every time you touch something, and keep your distance from others in public.
-Stay away from large groups, especially inside.
+Stay away from large groups, especially indoors.

 If I already had COVID-19, am I immune?